adamwong246/adamwong246.github.io/src/blogEntries/65/index.md

 I tighten my approach and emit the tiniest trickle of hydrazine.
 The effect rocks me violently but I manage to retain control by skimming off the photosphere.
 My enemy, if he fails even slightly to keep up with each of my maneuvers, will be swiftly lost.
 Even a slight deviation from my trajectory will get amplified enough for me to take advantage of, to throw him off my trail, and I will be free.
 Again and again, I randomly activate my hydrazine thrusters, rocking and shuddering through swells of gravity.
 Surely, he cannot keep up.

 Yet, somehow, there he is.
 He is still chasing me.
 And now I am out of hydrazine.
 The chase is over now, and I have lost.
-I stop integrating my pursuer's motion, to save a few more moments of freedom.
+I stop integrating my pursuer's motion, to savor a few more moments of freedom.
 My mind turns to Leif, his sacrifice, my comrades and my old apartment, and a swell of anger rises within me.
 I have lost but I will not go easily!
-I power up my ion thruster, and plunge headlong into a blue-white oblivion.
+I power up my ion thruster, and plunge headlong into the blue-white oblivion of Procyon B.

 It has been a long time since I have edited my brain but once again I must jettison parts of myself.
 I call out and examine each piece of programming which I must delete- My pride, my independence, my sense of self.
 A lot of it, I can see, is old biological programming, leftover evolutionary impulses from my ape ancestors.
 Some of it once had use, some of it still does.
 I don't want to delete it.
 It is the nature of my brain to constantly change- it’s always analyzing data for patterns, refining its heuristics.
 But those are just the “top”, so to speak, of my mind- there are deeper patterns which I don’t like to touch.
 But my recalcitrance is, itself, a state of my brain.
 Like all of me, it is code which I can turn off.
 I hesitate, but as there seems to be no other course, I delete it.